-Nearly 40 guns stolen from Winthrop Harbor store, police say
+Nearly 40 guns stolen from Winthrop Harbor store, robbers likely visited store before, police say

 Officers responded to a burglar alarm at the Outdoorsman, 221 Sheridan Rd, at about 12:33 a.m. and found the front door of the business shattered.

-Multiple display cases inside the store were broken and police said approximately 39 guns, including handguns and rifles, were stolen.
+Multiple display cases inside the store were broken and five rifles, two shotguns and 32 pistols were stolen, said Det.
+Sgt.
+Chris Willets, Winthrop Harbor Police Department.

+The robbers pulled up in in a dark-colored SUV around 1 a.m. and parked in front of the store on Sheridan Road.
+Surveillance tapes show four people wearing hoodies, masks and gloves break through the front door with tools to smash display cases.

-Police said the suspects entered and exited the store in a few minutes with the stolen guns and fled in a dark-colored SUV north on Sheridan Road toward Wisconsin.
+Police said the entire theft took only a few minutes.
+They took the pistols out of the glass displays and loaded them into bags before walking back to the car, according to police officials.
+They then took off north on Sheridan Road toward Wisconsin.

 Winthrop Harbor detectives are investigating and working with other agencies, including the U.S. Department of Alcohol, Tobacco and Firearms.